How can physiotherapy treat Parkinson’s Disease?

 - One-on-one subsequent treatments with a physiotherapist.

-- NEW!
-Group exercise classes with U-Turn Parkinson’s - Starting March 5, 2020, our physiotherapists will be leading Rock Steady Boxing classes in the North Kildonan location of U-Turn Parkinson’s.
+- ON HOLD DUE TO COVID-19 - Group exercise classes with U-Turn Parkinson’s - Our physiotherapists lead Rock Steady Boxing classes in the North Kildonan location of U-Turn Parkinson’s.
 U-Turn Parkinson’s also offers a range of other classes and events for people living with Parkinsons, including a Balance & Strength class, Yoga Parkinson’s, U-Tunes (a singing group), and social events.

 - Information sessions on Parkinson’s - contact us to organize a session for your organization.